-In 2019 the initial threshold is \$85,000 for an individual tax return and \$170,000 for a joint return.
-The thresholds are not indexed to inflation in the years 2011 through 2019 but are indexed thereafter.
+inflation in the years 2011 through 2019 but are indexed thereafter.
 Individuals exceeding the threshold will pay premiums covering 35, 50, 65, 80, or, beginning in 2019, 85 percent of the average program cost for aged beneficiaries, depending on their income level, compared to the standard premium covering 25 percent.
-Effective in 2018, MACRA lowered certain income thresholds used for determining the incomerelated monthly adjustment amounts to be paid by beneficiaries, resulting in a greater number of beneficiaries paying the higher amounts.
+Effective in 2018, the Medicare Access and CHIP Reauthorization Act of 2015 lowered certain income thresholds used for determining the income-related monthly adjustment amounts to be paid by beneficiaries, resulting in a greater number of beneficiaries paying the higher amounts.
 In addition, beginning in 2020, the legislation adjusted the methodology used to index the thresholds, and accordingly more beneficiaries will be subject to the income-related premiums.
 The Bipartisan Budget Act of 2018 (BBA 2018) established an additional premium level beginning in 2019 for individuals with incomes at or above \$500,000 (and couples with incomes at or above \$750,000), and they will pay a premium covering 85 percent of the average program cost.
 These new thresholds will not be indexed until 2028 and later.